 A plan proponent must also show that Debtor will have enough cash over the life of the Plan to make the required Plan payments.
-As shown in the Financial Model, the Debtor projects that it will have a total operating income / cash flow of almost \$4 million between

-Plan confirmation and December 31, 2021, which is more than sufficient to pay the minimum distributions proposed in the Plan.
-Indeed, as discussed in footnote 3 above, 100% of all allowed general unsecured claims might be paid under certain assumptions.
+As shown in the Financial Model, the Debtor projects that it will have a total operating income / cash flow of over \$6 million between Plan confirmation and December 31, 2023, which is more than sufficient to pay all distributions proposed in the Plan.
 Because the Plan simply distributes all available cash profits, the projected cash flow of the Debtor by definition meets the Plan's cash flow requirements.
 Confirmation of the Plan is not likely to be followed by the liquidation of, or the need for further reorganization of, the reorganized Debtor.
 Accordingly, the Plan is feasible.